jendave/roll-table-importer/README.md

 }
 ```

-Or a simpler structure can be passed and the formula and ranges will be automatically calculated and evenly distributed:
+Or a simpler structure can be passed and the formula and ranges will be automatically calculated and evenly distributed.

 ```json
 {